SpectralVectors/BlenderMacroBoard/README.md

 The red arrows point to files that the user may wish to edit, the Preset pages, the Scripts, and the Layout (for adding extra pages and more advanced functions).
 The rest can be regarded as 'system' files and will not need to be edited by 99% of users.

+### Pico Prep (if you are building from scratch)
+You may wish to first 'Nuke' your Pico to ensure a clean install.
+After connecting it as described above, you can drag and drop 'flash_nuke.uf2' from the 'UF2' folder onto your Pico.

+Then, you can drag and drop 'adafruit-circuitpython-raspberry_pi_pico-en_US-7.2.3.uf2' from the 'UF2' folder (or download it directly from Circuitpython.com) onto your Pico, and it is now ready for the files in the 'Pico' folder.
+Open the folder and drag the files inside to your Pico so that 'code.py' is in the root directory of the Pico, replace the existing 'code.py', and it is finally ready for use!

 ## Roadmap
 The design philosophy of the device is to change Blender as little as possible, make using the device as simple as pluggin in a keyboard, and not require remapping of keys/controls, or anything that could potentially create conflicts with Blender's keymap, future keymap additions, or any of the thousands of addons that come with their own custom keymaps.